Vitamin D and Autoimmune Disease: The Vital Connection & Research

 Relapsing-Remitting MS and Vitamin D Effects

-Clinical trials demonstrate significant benefits from proper supplementation.
-Doses of 4,000 IU daily reduced relapse rates and MRI lesions in affected individuals.
+Most people with this condition experience a relapsing-remitting pattern, alternating between symptom flares and recovery periods.
+Clinical trials demonstrate significant benefits: doses of 4,000 IU daily reduced relapse rates and MRI lesions in affected individuals.

 The most dramatic improvements occurred in patients with the lowest baseline measurements.
 Those starting below 30 ng/mL saw the greatest reduction in disease activity.